sql-machine-learning/elasticdl/docs/tutorials/model_building.md

 ### model
 `model` is a Keras model built using either TensorFlow Keras [functional API](https://www.tensorflow.org/guide/keras#functional_api) or [model subclassing](https://www.tensorflow.org/guide/keras#model_subclassing).

-The following example shows a `model` using functional API, which has one input with shape (28, 28), and one putput with shape (10,):
+The following example shows a `model` using functional API, which has one input with shape (28, 28), and one output with shape (10,):

 ```
 inputs = tf.keras.Input(shape=(28, 28), name='image')